-Of those who perished during the initial attacks and the subsequent collapses of the towers, 343 were New York City firefighters, another 23 were New York City police officers and 37 others were officers at the Port Authority.
+Of those who perished during the initial attacks and the subsequent collapses of the Towers, 343 were New York City firefighters, 23 were New York City police officers and 37 were officers at the Port Authority.

 The victims ranged in age from two to 85 years.
-Approximately 75-80 percent of the victims were men.
+Approximately 75-80% of the victims were men.

 At the Pentagon in Washington, 184 people were killed when hijacked American Airlines Flight 77 crashed into the building.